jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 	-bash: test-shellscript.sh: command not found

-The reason for this is that to run a programme in the shell it looks in the path for executables.
+The reason for this is that to run a programme in the shell it looks in the PATH for executables.
 For instance when you type the 'ls' command into bash it looks in the path of directories, finds the programme called 'ls' that lives in usr/bin and runs it.
 You can see the paths bash searches using the command:

 	echo $PATH

 <p align="center"><img src="/images/4-http/path.png"
      alt="how to use path" width="80%" /></p>

-As you can see the virtual server directory (test-server) is not listed in the path.
-Unless I add the test-server directory to path or tell bash where to run the shell script from i.e. the test-server, it will come back with an error as bash will not be able to find it.
+As you can see the virtual server directory (test-server) is not listed in PATH.
+Unless I add the test-server directory to PATH or tell bash where to run the shell script from i.e. the test-server, it will come back with an error as bash will not be able to find it.

 I chose to run the shell 'test-shellscript.sh' by telling bash where to find it i.e. the directory I am currently in.
 To do this I just added './' before the command:

 	(test-server) me$ ./test-shellscript.sh

-This time the shell script ran without any errors, executing the python file and binding the application to a port.
+This time the shell script ran without any errors, executing the Python file and binding the application to a port.
 At this point the port is open, listening for an HTTP request.

 <br>
-### Making an http request using curl
+### Making an HTTP request using curl

-The next step is to make an HTTP request using curl to that port in a new terminal window:
+The next step is to make an HTTP request using curl to the port in a new terminal window:

 	me$ curl 127.0.0.1:5000 --verbose

 This sends an HTTP request over the port.
-The python script runs and sends back “Hello World”.
+The Python script runs and sends back “Hello World”.

-This can be seen clearer in the graphic below:
+This can be seen in the graphic below:
 1. Run the shell script.
 This opens a port and the server is ready and waiting for an HTTP request.
 2. In another bash window (representing the client) we send an HTTP GET request to the open port using curl.
 3. The Python script is run on the server...